Gothic Revival

 Towards the end of the nineteenth century the Roman Catholic Church adopted a scaled down version of the medieval cathedrals of northern France.
 Monumental in design these buildings were built within a well ordered framework.
 The front facade is dramatically characterised by flanking twin towers

-Saint George-Gardenville St. Louis - founded in 1915
+Saint George-Gardenville St. Louis - founded in 1915, short transept arms

 , and a polygonal apse